Healthy Cobb Salad with greens, veggies, bacon, eggs, blue cheese and healthy light dressing. So much flavor and yet healthy!

 - Grilled Vegetables – Just like with pumpkin seeds, this is where your nutrition boost is at.
 Drizzle firm veggies like zucchini, bell pepper, mushrooms with salt, pepper, olive oil and garlic powder to taste.
 Grill on medium heat until nice grill marks appear, turn and grill more.

-This is an order of layering salad in a jar to avoid soggy salad:
+To avoid soggy salad, this is the best order of layering ingredients in a jar to avoid soggy salad:

 - Grape tomatoes (whole to prevent “leakage”)